ABOUT INDEPENDENT SCHOOLS OF THE YEAR 2019

 - The Green Award for Environmental Achievement

-A further award will be made for the Independent School of the Year which will be chosen by the judges from amongst the winners of the other categories.
+A further award will be made for the Independent School of the Year which will be chosen by the judges from amongst the winners ofother categories.

 The final award will be the Rising Star Award, which will be open to individual students who are nominated by their schools for outstanding personal achievement.
 The winner of the Rising Star award will be decided by Independent School Parent magazine’s editorial and publishing team.

-Nominations will open on 24th May and close on 14th September.
-The announcement of the winners will be the centrepiece to a PR campaign in 2019, led by Independent School Parent, working in co-operation with the professional associations.
-Running across a raft of media platforms, its aim is to challenge widely-held misconceptions about independent education and celebrate the contribution these schools continue to make to our country’s success by showcasing the stories of our winners.
+Nominations will open on Tuesday 19th March and close on Friday 24th May 2019 .
+The announcement of the winners will be the centrepiece to a PR campaign, led by Independent School Parent, working in co-operation with the professional associations.
+Running across a raft of media platforms, its aim will be to challenge widely-held misconceptions about independent education and celebrate the contribution these schools continue to make to our country’s success by showcasing the stories of our winners.

-Winning and commended schools will be presented with specially commissioned award rosettes for use across their print and online marketing materials together with professional support for local promotional activity.
-Winning schools will also be awarded a trophy.
+Winning and commended schools will be presented with specially commissioned award rosettes for use across their print and online marketing materials.

 * Any British International School which is a member of COBIS is eligible to apply for the British International School Award.